Bobby Witt Jr. Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.85 team ERA ranks ninth across all league pitching staffs.
+- The Guardians have a 3.80 team ERA that ranks fifth across all league pitching staffs.

-- The Guardians allow the fourth-fewest home runs in baseball (78 total, 1.0 per game).
+- The Guardians surrender the fourth-fewest home runs in baseball (78 total, one per game).

-- Williams (0-0) takes the mound for the Guardians to make his second start of the season.
+- Allen makes the start for the Guardians, his 12th of the season.
+He is 3-2 with a 3.68 ERA and 58 strikeouts in 58 2/3 innings pitched.

-- His last appearance was on Wednesday against the Oakland Athletics, when the right-hander tossed 5 2/3 innings, surrendering four earned runs while giving up four hits.
+- The left-hander last appeared on Thursday against the Oakland Athletics, when he tossed four scoreless innings while giving up two hits.

+- The 24-year-old has put up a 3.68 ERA and 8.9 strikeouts per nine innings across 11 games this season, while giving up a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.